 Question: As a wedding guest, would you prefer to give money or buy a gift for the couple?
 Why would you prefer to give money to the couple?
 What is the ideal/average amount that you would be comfortable giving to the couple?
 Why would you prefer to buy a gift for the couple?
-What is the ideal/average amount that you would be comfortable giving to the couple?
-Spending on the couple?
+What is the ideal/average amount that you would be comfortable spending on the couple?